stephenrdoyle/ancient_trichuris/ancient_trichuris.workbook.md

 ## script for mapping ancient samples
-The "modern" samples have been sequenced using PE reads whereas the "ancient" samples have been sequenced using SE reads.
 Need to map them a little differently.
 Below are two mapping scripts for each approach.

 ```shell
 #!/bin/bash